connexcs/docs/docs/customer/cli.md

 |----------------|-----------------|-------------|-----------------------|--------|----------|
 | `^9(.*)$`      |                 | `44$1`      |                       | No     | Disabled |

-This may be a little complicated so we can break this down.
+This may be a little complicated so we can break this down:

-`^` is a start anchor and it means that we start the match at the very left.
++ `^` is a start anchor and it means that we start the match at the very left
-`9` is the literal digit 9
++ `9` is the literal digit 9
-`(` and `)` represent a match group, everything matched within it will be placed in the variable `$1` `$` is an end anchor and it means that we finish the match at the very right.
++ `(` and `)` represent a match group, everything matched within it will be placed in the variable `$1`
++ `$` is an end anchor and it means that we finish the match at the very right

-In the Rewrite CLI section `44` is the literal 44 digits `$1` will contain what has been matched in the previous stage.
+In the Rewrite CLI section, `44` is the literal 44 digits, and `$1` will contain what has been matched in the previous stage.

 ### Use Pre-Asserted-Identity as CLI
 You can use all or part of a sent Pre-Asserted-Identity as the CLI.
-The following example captures all.
+The following example shows how to capture all.

 | CLI            | Pre-Asserted-ID  | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |----------------|------------------|-------------|-----------------------|--------|----------|
 | `.*`           | `^(?<paid>.*)$`  | `$<paid>`   |                       | No     | Disabled |

-In addition to the matched group as above, we have the expression `(?<paid>.*)` in here `paid` represents a variable where this information is stored, it is then available in the CLI rewrite scope as `$<paid>`
+In addition to the matched group as above, we have the expression `(?<paid>.*)`.
+Here, `paid` represents a variable where this information is stored, it is then available in the CLI rewrite scope as `$<paid>`

 !!! tip "Variable Scope"
     Numbered groups (e.g `$1`, `$2`) will only be **read** from the CLI and will be available in CLI rewrite or in Pre-Asserted-Identity Rewrite.
-Named groups can be ready from and used anywhere.
+Named groups can be read from, and used, anywhere.

 ## Manipulate Pre-Asserted-Identity

-We can manipulate the P-Asserted ID using a similar way to how we did the CLI, but we **must** use named groups.
-Note we still have to match the CLI to allow the call to pass.
+Manipulate the P-Asserted ID similarly to how we manipulted the CLI.
+In this case, we **must** use named groups, and still have to match the CLI to allow the call to pass.
 As before `9123456789` in the Pre-Asserted-Identity will become `4423456789`.

 | CLI  | Pre-Asserted-ID  | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |------|------------------|-------------|-----------------------|--------|----------|